Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Introduction

 In this work, we aim to investigate the role of AGN feedback in enhancing star formation in dwarf galaxies using high-resolution numerical simulations.
 Our simulations are carried out with Multiscale AGN-regulated Cosmic Ecosystem Resolver in 3D (MACER3D) \citep{Zhang2025}, which is a three-dimensional hydrodynamic framework upgraded from its two-dimensional predecessor -- Massive AGN Controlled Ellipticals Resolved (MACER) \citep{Yuan2018}.
 Unlike cosmological-scale simulations, our code focuses on the galactic scale, enabling high spatial resolution and direct resolution of the Bondi radius, which is the outer boundary of the central black hole's accretion flow.
-Therefore, the gas accretion rate at the Bondi radius can be accurately calculated, which is essential for modelling realistic AGN feedback.
-By adopting advanced AGN physics, we can precisely determine the accretion rate at the BH horizon and the outputs of the AGN feedback, including radiation, jet and wind.
+Therefore, the gas accretion rate at the Bondi radius can be accurately calculated, which is essential for modeling realistic AGN feedback.
+Combined with the black hole accretion theory, a robust estimation of the accretion rate at the BH horizon can be obtained, which determines the outputs of AGN feedback, including radiation, jet and wind.
+By adopting advanced AGN physics, AGN feedback is divided into two modes, the hot (radio) mode and the cold (quasar) mode, depending on the black hole accretion rate.
+For the cold mode, the properties of AGN winds are adopted from observations of luminous AGN \citep{Gofford2015}.
+For the hot mode, the properties of AGN winds are adopted from theoretical models of hot accretion flows \citep{Yuan2015}.
+The radiative efficiency of hot accretion flow, which is different from that of standard thin disk, is adopted from theoretical models \citep{Xie2012}.
+Jet is not included in this work for simplicity, which will be investigated in future work.
 Crucially, the interaction between AGN outputs and the ISM is calculated directly in our simulations, avoiding parameterized approximations typically adopted in cosmological simulations.
 Furthermore, our simulated dwarf galaxies are starburst systems with high gas fractions, consistent with observations that a significant portion of isolated low-mass galaxies are gas-rich \citep{Bradford2015}.
-Efficient radiative cooling in starburst environments is essential for positive AGN feedback.
+We specifically focus on starburst dwarf galaxies because they provide the ideal environment where positive AGN feedback can be most clearly observed and distinguished from negative feedback effects.
+The high gas densities and efficient cooling in starburst environments create conditions where AGN-driven compression can significantly enhance rather than suppress star formation.
+By examining this specific regime, we can better understand the conditions under which AGN feedback can become positive.

 The structure of this paper is as follows.
 In \S~\ref{sec:methods}, we introduce the initial conditions and setup of the simulations.
 In \S~\ref{sec:results}, we present the results of the simulations.
 In \S~\ref{sec:discussions}, we provide a discussion comparing our simulations with observations and other numerical works and summarize our findings.